Analytic test configurations and geodesic rays: Filtrations of the ring of sections

 \begin{lemma} We have that where $\epsilon(k)$ is a constant independent of $\lambda$ that tends to zero as $k$ tends to infinity. \end{lemma}

-\begin{proof} By combining the inequalities (\ref{bern}) and (\ref{sdfg}) from the proof of the the previous lemma we get that for any $\epsilon>0$ there exists a constant $C_{\epsilon}$ independent of $\lambda$ such that This yields the lemma. \end{proof}
+\begin{proof} By combining the inequalities (\ref{bern}) and (\ref{sdfg}) from the proof of the the previous lemma we see that for any $\epsilon>0$ there exists a constant $C_{\epsilon}$ independent of $\lambda$ such that This yields the lemma. \end{proof}

 \begin{proposition} The map $\lambda\mapsto \phi_{\lambda}^{\mathcal F}$ is a test curve. \end{proposition}